ihmeuw/vivarium_research/docs/source/gbd2017_models/causes/neoplasms/lung_cancer/cancer_model.rst

      - XXX (XXX, XXX); YYY distribution of uncertainty
      - Mean sojourn time; duration of time between onset of the CT screen-detectable preclinical phase to the clinical phase
      - See details below
+   * - AST
+     - XXX (XXX, XXX); YYY distribution of uncertainty
+     - Average survival time; mean duration of time between detection and death
+     - See details below.
+Can use GBD mortality rates, but need to be mindful of age groups

 .. todo::

-	Define MST values and uncertainty distribution from literature
+	Define MST and AST values and uncertainty distribution from literature

-	Revisit assumption that initial prevalence of PC state = 0

 Validation Criteria
 +++++++++++++++++++